malamut2/large-object-watchdog/README.md

+The Large Object Watchdog is a Java agent which traces creation of all objects whose net size cross a given threshold.
+It has been forked from [java-allocation-instrumenter].

+This project is work-in-progress.
+For now, I leave the original Allocation Instrumenter Readme message intact.
+It follows here:

 The Allocation Instrumenter is a Java agent written using the [java.lang.instrument][] API and [ASM][].
 Each allocation in your Java program is instrumented; a user-defined callback is invoked on each allocation.